saiteja007-mv/Glassdoor-Companies-Review-Analysis/README.md

 ## 🎯 Project Overview

 This project aims to gather comprehensive employee retention and company review data from various sources to perform meaningful analysis on employee satisfaction trends across major US companies.
-The project is structured in three main phases, each utilizing different methodologies for data collection.
+The project is structured in four main phases, each utilizing different methodologies for data collection and analysis.

 ## 📁 Project Structure